-Although exempt research is not covered by the federal regulations, such research is not exempt from VHH policies on the responsible conduct of research or the ethical guidelines of the Belmont Report.
-The individual making the determination of exemption will use the Checklist for Exemption Determination to determine whether to require additional protections for subjects (including specifics of the informed consent procedures) in keeping with the guidelines of the Belmont Report.
+Although exempt research is not covered by the federal regulations, such research is not exempt from VH policies on the responsible conduct of research or the ethical guidelines of the Belmont Report.
+The individual making the determination of exemption will use the Exempt Reviewer Checklist in IRB Manager to determine whether to require additional protections for subjects (including specifics of the informed consent procedures) in keeping with the guidelines of the Belmont Report.